De Rham curve: Julia set of the Mandelbrot set

+Fixing the complex number $c$, the result is the Julia set for that value of $c$.
+This curve is continuous when $c$ is inside the Mandelbrot set; otherwise, it is a disconnected dust of points.
+However, the reason for continuity is not due to the de Rham condition, as, in general, the points corresponding to the dyadic rationals are far away from one-another.
+In fact, this property can be used to define a notion of "polar opposites", of conjugate points in the Julia set.

 Generalizations

 It is easy to generalize the definition by using more than two contraction mappings.
 If one uses n mappings, then the n-ary decomposition of x has to be used instead of the binary expansion of real numbers.
 The continuity condition has to be generalized in: